SwifDoo PDF

 Solution 1.
 Check Account Activity

 The first thing you can do is to view account activity to check the devices and browsers that have recently accessed your account.
-You can tell if other people have accessed your account by looking at this list.
+This list lets you tell if other people have accessed your account.

 • Open a browser and go to https://account.live.com/Activity.